sap-tutorials/sap-build-apps/tutorials/codejam-08-action-get/codejam-08-action-get.md

     ![Action Project Name](1f_Action_Project_Name.png)

+    After about a minute, the action project will be created and open.

     You will now see all the APIs in the service, so that you can select the ones you want to include in this action project.

 5. Expand the **A_BusinessPartner** entity.